How to Buy Xiaomi Stock in the U.S.

 And the Wonderful World of International Stocks and ADRs

 Xiaomi (小米) is an interesting Chinese company sitting at the intersection of tech and lifestyle.
 You may not have heard of Xiaomi, but you’ve probably seen its Apple-esque products, even here in the U.S. For example, did you know that the scooter startups Bird is just Xiaomi-as-a-service?
 Bird slaps its logos on scooters made by Ninebot, one of Xiaomi’s constellation of vendor-investments.
-I wanted to buy some shares because I believe its value is misunderstood, and its price was up to 25% below IPO.
+I wanted to buy some shares because I believe its value is misunderstood, and its price was down to 25% below IPO.
 I spent a bunch of time looking into the best way of buying this international stock in the U.S. I think you’ll find my learnings useful if you’d also like to buy.

-XIACY just like you would with any other stock.
+Summary: buy XIACY just like you would with any other stock.

 (A side-by-side fee comparison is at the end of this section.)